kubernetes/website/content/en/docs/concepts/architecture/nodes.md

   Only Pods of Burstable QoS are permitted to employ swap.

-If configuration for `memorySwap` is not specified and the feature gate is enabled, by default the kubelet will apply the same behaviour as the `NoSwap` setting.
+If configuration for `memorySwap` is not specified and the feature gate is enabled, by default the kubelet will apply the same behavior as the `NoSwap` setting.

 With `LimitedSwap`, Pods that do not fall under the Burstable QoS classification (i.e.